lucregrassi/MEUS/README.md

 ```

 ## Initialize global connections
-To setup the global connections in the grap (4G, 5G and Wi-Fi), open the terminal and run:
+To setup the global connections in the graph (4G, 5G and Wi-Fi), open the terminal and run:
 ```
 python3 connectivity.py
 ```